G

 Market & Financial Risks:

-• Foreign Currency Exchange Rate Risk: Significant exposure to fluctuations in foreign currency exchange rates relative to the U.S. Dollar, impacting revenue, gross margin, and profitability.
-Garmin has not historically hedged these risks.
+• Foreign Exchange: Fluctuations in foreign currency exchange rates (e.g., U.S. Dollar against Taiwan Dollar, Euro, Polish Zloty) can significantly impact revenue, gross margin, and profitability.
+Garmin Ltd. has not historically hedged these risks with financial instruments.

-• Gross Margin Erosion: Gross margins may fluctuate or decline due to competitive price reductions, product mix shifts, foreign exchange rates, tariffs, freight/component costs, and manufacturing facility utilization.
-Average selling prices for specific products tend to decrease over their life cycle.
+• Gross Margin Fluctuations: Gross margins are volatile and can decline due to competitive pricing, product mix shifts, foreign exchange rates, tariffs, freight and component costs, and manufacturing utilization.

 Regulatory & Compliance Risks: